Josh Schriver: Political career

 In January 2024, in a conversation about transgender healthcare with several Republican legislators, Schriver asked, "If we are going to stop this for anyone under 18, why not apply it for anyone over 18?
 It's harmful across the board and that's something we need to take into consideration in terms of the endgame."
 Two other Republican officials, Michigan State Rep. Brad Paquette and Ohio State Rep. Gary Click, expressed agreement.

 In February 2024, Schriver called for a birth control ban, saying, "If doctors are sworn to do no harm, then lawmakers should look into banning hormonal birth control."
 His proposal was criticized by advocates for reproductive rights.

 In February 2024, Schriver retweeted a post by Posobiec promoting the white nationalist Great Replacement conspiracy theory.
 Several Democratic lawmakers condemned Schriver's post, including Michigan House Speaker Joe Tate who described it as "blatantly racist" and "deeply and personally" offensive.
 Michigan House Minority Leader Matt Hall did not respond to requests for comment.
 A few days after the post, Tate removed Schriver from his committee assignments and removed his office staff.

 In December 2024, Schriver posted a tweet calling for same-sex marriage to be banned, writing, "Make gay marriage illegal again.
 This is not remotely controversial, nor extreme."
 In February 2025, Schriver introduced a resolution, co-sponsored by six other Republicans, calling for the Supreme Court to overturn Obergefell v.
 Hodges; the resolution did not advance in the chamber.

 In March 2025, Schriver announced plans to introduce legislation banning internet pornography for all state residents regardless of age.
 Schriver has stated that he believes pornography "harms all who come into contact with it" and has publicly compared its use to that of heroin.
 In September 2025, he introduced the Anticorruption of Public Morals Act, would proposed banning pornography, VPN services, and depictions of transgender people online.

-On October 7, 2025, the Metro Times reported that Schriver’s personal information was found in a data breach from defunct porn and hookup site Fling.com.
-His interests are listed as “groupsex” and “fetish”.
-Schriver has denied the claims, but an extensive independent cybersecurity review revealed details such as email addresses, birth date, IP addresses, and reused username/password combinations, matched Schriver’s details in numerous verified security breeches.
+In October 2025, Schriver's personal information was reportedly found in a data breach from defunct porn and hookup site Fling.com.
+Schriver has denied the claims.